solomonsherin/VERSUS/README.md

 ---

-### Player One VERSUS Player Two: A Basketball Betting Game
+### Player 1 VERSUS Player 2: A Basketball Betting Game

 ***How it works***